Facts about the bill

 No case has been made as to why all these extra powers are required.

-“The Consultation questions are ‘loaded’ ie. Designed to elicit the response required.
-They are at best ambiguous.
+“The Consultation questions were ‘loaded’ ie. Designed to elicit the response required.
+They were at best ambiguous.

 For instance